SteveHespelt/pytest-plugins/pytest-profiling/README.md

 - --profiling-sort-key 1 or more instances of this option will result in the values making up an ordered list of sort keys being provided to the Stats.sort_stats() method.
 In the ini configuration, specify the list via a "linelist" property.
 The default is "cumulative".
-- --profiling-rev-order This option causes the ordering of the specified sort keys to be reversed, based on the sort keys specified.
+- --profiling-rev-order This option causes the ordering of the resulting Stats list specified sort keys to be reversed, based on the sort keys specified.
-- --profiling-filter - 1 or more of this builds up a ordered list of _restrictions_ as defined in the description of the [Stats.print_stats()](https://docs.python.org/3/library/profile.html#pstats.Stats.print_stats) method.
+- --profiling-filter - 1 or more of this option builds up a ordered list of _restrictions_ as defined in the description of the [Stats.print_stats()](https://docs.python.org/3/library/profile.html#pstats.Stats.print_stats) method.
 Note that the values provided to the --profiling-filter option will be converted to a float or int or str for usage as documented.

-Note that if the ordered list of restrictions result in an empty set of records to be printed TODO
+Note that if the ordered list of restrictions result in an empty set of records to be printed, this should not affect any SVG generation as that process is somewhat independent of the stdout listing (the restrictions, sort, etc. are not utilized by the SVG generation)